Skip to contents

 limits

-A SpatRaster or sf object that limits the prediction surface when intersected with input data (Default: NULL).
+A SpatRaster, sf or stars object that limits the prediction surface when intersected with input data (Default: NULL).
+In case of a stars object the first factorized time entry is taken.

 limits_method